The Bock’s Office suggested Valentine’s viewing

 The love affair between Austen and today’s readers hits new heights with this bit of silliness, with Russell overcoming a role that’s barely defined beyond the stereotypical Janeite, presented as a single woman older than 30 who can’t get enough of Colin Firth as Mr. Darcy in the BBC’s adaptation of “Pride & Prejudice."
 Better movies have been made about the subject matter — such as “Becoming Jane,” “The Jane Austen Book Club” or the myriad renditions of the authoress’s substantial library — but this still makes for a decent romantic comedy.

 Speaking of love stories that have stood the test of time, be sure to keep in mind recent Shakespearean films “Romeo & Juliet” and “Much Ado About Nothing.”

 Romance the 2nd time around

-“Enough" — Sparks fly when Eva (Julia Louis-Dreyfus) meets a man named Albert (James Gandolfini) who, like her, also happens to be divorced.
+“Enough Said" — Sparks fly when Eva (Julia Louis-Dreyfus) meets a man named Albert (James Gandolfini) who, like her, also happens to be divorced.
 As they begin dating, she approaches it carefully, partly because of her past failed marriage and also because a new client, Marianne (Catherine Keener), has been talking her ear off about the benefits of being single.

 As much as Eva likes Albert, her view of him changes once she realizes he is Marianne’s ex and that the unflattering things she’s been saying about her former husband aren’t exactly untrue.